TheOdinProject/curriculum/web_development_101/project_git_basics.md

   <a href="http://imgur.com/a/mZO4k"><img class="tutorial-img" src="http://i.imgur.com/CzUQRIL.png" title="source: imgur.com" /></a>
 6. Now lets add *hello_world.txt* to staging area with a different variation of add `git add .` - the full stop means add all un-staged files.
 Then enter `git status` once more, everything should now been added to the staging area.
   <a href="http://imgur.com/a/GyfIp"><img class="tutorial-img" src="http://i.imgur.com/VseW6AL.png" title="source: imgur.com" /></a>
-9. Finally, lets commit all of our files in the staging area and give a descriptive commit message `git commit -m "Added hello world file and added a line to README"`.
+9. Finally, lets commit all of our files in the staging area and give a descriptive commit message `git commit -m "Add hello_world.txt and edit README.md"`.
 Then enter `git status` once again, this will output `nothing to commit`.
   <a href="http://imgur.com/a/DzGHA"><img class="tutorial-img" src="http://i.imgur.com/afCYtxg.png" title="source: imgur.com" /></a>
 10. Have one last look at your history of commits with `git log`.
 You should now see two entries made!